Wind-WindKids/winding/samples/sophieandwind/ice.md

 and for the first time in months he felt calm and certain.
 And the sky inside him felt clear.

+@image:
+Wind, at the coast, in the background a catamaran sailboat on the water.

 --